PSHE Curriculum Intent Statement

 Personal, Social and Health Education (PSHE) is an essential part of Chevening’s commitment to helping equip our children with the emotional intelligence, knowledge, vocabulary and resilience to enable them to be active citizens now and into adulthood.
 In an ever-changing world, we recognise the importance of positive self-image and good mental health, as well as knowing how to keep themselves safe both out in the world and online.

-Our PSHE curriculum helps our children to become independent, responsible, healthy and safe members of society, emotional health and well-being and providing them with strategies to help them understand and express their feelings.
+Our PSHE curriculum helps our children to become independent, responsible, healthy and safe members of society, supporting our children to manage their own emotional health and well-being and providing them with strategies to help them understand and express their feelings.
 We encourage our children to show the values of love and compassion in the different ways that they interact with not only each other, but also other members of the school community.

 We use the Coram Life Education ‘SCARF’ scheme to guide our approach to PSHE, as it encourages the children to question and develop their critical skills needed for an ever-changing world.
 We are also supported by materials from the PSHE Association, the Government annual publication ‘Keeping Children Safe in Education’ and local Kent procedures and initiatives.